 In some cases there is another employer-sponsored option (i.e. getting on a spouse/partner’s plan).

 COBRA (Consolidated Omnibus Budget Reconciliation Act) will continue to exist as an option even after 2014.
 That means if you lose your job, you can continue your employer-sponsored coverage – but you pay the whole thing, without the employer subsidy, plus a surcharge.
 There will be people who make this choice (for various reasons they may not want to change plans or doctors at that time, or the exchange options are not more affordable for them).
 It’s also time-limited – usually 18 months.
 But most people will have other options.
+(Congress added temporary subsidies for COBRA as part of the American Recovery Plan, one of the coronavirus stimulus packages.

 There still will be health plans outside the exchanges, but government subsidies will not be available for them.